Tiina Hodakov

 Tiina Hodakov (until 1988, Tiina Tarlap; born 26 February 1969) is an Estonian rower, footballer and coach.

 She was born in Pärnu.
 In 2002 she graduated from Tallinn Pedagogical Institute's Faculty of Physical Education.

-She began his rowing career in 1981, coached by Heino Kurvet.
+She began her rowing career in 1981, coached by Heino Kurvet.
 She is 13-times Estonian champion in different rowing disciplines.

 She is also played football at Pärnu women's football team.
 2003-2006 the team won Estonian championships.
 1996–1998 she was a member of Estonia women's national football team.